 Portland, Oregon might be better known for its unique and quirky aesthetic than its proximity to great mountain biking, but whether you’re looking for a gluten free donut with a bird on it, or miles of world-class singletrack, Portland delivers.
 Although Portland has all the amenities of a big city, it’s surrounded by great riding areas, close enough to the city center to sneak an afternoon ride in, but with enough variety to spend an adventurous weekend exploring.
-It’s also home to great bike shops that can handle any gear, parts, or bike repair needs.
+It’s also home to great bike shops that can handle any gear, parts, or bike repair needs, to help avoid any bike accidents.
 Here are a few of our recommendations for anyone looking to ride their mountain bikes in Portland — Sandy Ridge, Ape Canyon, Post Canyon, and Forest Park.

 While Sandy Ridge might be the most popular trail area near Portland, it’s for good reason.
 It’s home to a wide variety of mountain bike specific trails, with something for everyone.
 So no matter if you’re a beginner still getting your wheels under you, a flow-trail aficionado, or a hard-core singletrack slayer, there’s something for everyone at Sandy Ridge.

 For intermediate riders looking for a fun, flowy ride, Hide-n-Seek is a great place to start.
 This three mile trail doesn’t have any really challenging sections, but has a lot of optional lines and jumps that become more fun as you warm up and learn the trail.
 For riders looking for a shorter, more technical ride, Follow the Leader is an expert level trail with a wide variety of technical sections to challenge more advanced riders.
 No matter what you ride at Sandy Ridge, the trails are well constructed, and loop near a central parking area, so it’s easy to ride a wide variety of trails.